andrew/ultimate-awesome/README.md

 - [web-development-resources](https://github.com/milanaryal/web-development-resources) - A list of open source front-end tools and resources for web designers and developers.
 - [awesome-meshtastic](https://github.com/ShakataGaNai/awesome-meshtastic) - A curated list of amazingly awesome Meshtastic resources.
 - [awesome-talos](https://github.com/siderolabs/awesome-talos) - Collection of awesome talos resource from the community.
+- [Awesome-Memory-for-Agents](https://github.com/TsinghuaC3I/Awesome-Memory-for-Agents) - A Collection of Papers about Memory for Language Agents.
 - [Awesome-model-inversion-attack](https://github.com/AndrewZhou924/Awesome-model-inversion-attack) - [arXiv:2411.10023] "Model Inversion Attacks: A Survey of Approaches and Countermeasures".
 - [awesome-food](https://github.com/jzarca01/awesome-food) - A curated list of food related projects on GitHub.
 - [awesome-dataops](https://github.com/kelvins/awesome-dataops) - :sunglasses: A curated list of awesome DataOps tools.